Generic Name: testosterone (tes-TOS-ter-one)

 - Do not allow another person to apply AndroGel gel for you.

-- Do not apply AndroGel gel to the stomach, scrotum, or genitals.
+- Do not apply AndroGel gel to the stomach, scrotum, genitals, chest, armpits, or knees.
 Do not apply it over open sores, wounds, or irritated or broken skin.

 - Wash your hands with soap and water immediately after using AndroGel gel.